josephspurrier/mantium/README.md

 ### NPM

-I you need a webpack setup for TypeScript with ESLint that supports JSX, you can use this [template](https://github.com/josephspurrier/typescript-template).
+If you need a webpack setup for TypeScript with ESLint that supports JSX, you can use this [template](https://github.com/josephspurrier/typescript-template).

 ```bash
 npm install mantium -S